Half Cup How Many Oz

 What Is a Cup?

 A cup is a unit of volume commonly used in the United States and other countries that follow the imperial system.
 In the U.S., 1 cup is defined as 8 fluid ounces (fl oz).
 This measurement is typically used for liquids such as water, milk, or oil.
-However, when it comes to dry ingredients like flour, sugar, or rice, the term "cup" refers to volume, not weight.
+Even so, when it comes to dry ingredients like flour, sugar, or rice, the term "cup" refers to volume, not weight.

 What Is an Ounce?